Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - And then you can also direcrly visualize it w/o navigating into the directory `cat /var/www/html/wordpress/wp-config.php`

 ![](images/wp-config.php.png)

+- `wp-config.php` contains confidential information regarding the passwords to access

-- This reveals the password for root access to the mysql database
+- This reveals the password for root access to the mysql database along with the usernames that have access to it